This guide will help you get started quickly with the JSON Optimizer.

 Purpose: Provides a fast way to preview atlas pages and regions without performing the heavy unpacking operation.
 Helps validate atlas structure and identify unused regions.

-Usage: Connect an atlas project to **atlas_project** (or legacy **atlas_in** / **atlas**).
+Usage: Connect a single atlas project to **atlas_project** (or legacy **atlas_in** / **atlas**), or inspect a batch of atlas projects via **atlas_projects**.
 Optionally connect skeleton JSON to **json** for usage analysis.

 Atlas Merger